theochem/cardboardlint/README.rst

   code.

 - Install the linters you intend to run (either locally or in your CI environment).
 These dependencies are not installed automatically because you may not want to use all of them.

+  We do provide conda packages for linters, when needed in our channel on Anaconda.org: https://anaconda.org/theochem.
+For now, we have only added a package for ``cppcheck``.

 - Download and install the latest version from git and run the cardboardlinter.